HackYourFuture/JavaScript1/Week5/MAKEME.md

 ## TODO:

 Create a game!
- * The game uses JSON as input
+ * The game uses the Reqres API as input (use $.getJSON to load data): http://reqres.in.
  * The game should have user interaction
  * Have at least 7 different functions
  * Have at least one callback function